Syleshkumar1996/Political_ideology_prediction/README.md

 **Objective:**

-The aim of this project is to predict the political ideology (left wing or right wing) of person through one’s music preferences
+The aim of this project is to predict the political ideology (left wing or right wing) of a person through one’s music preferences

 **Data Sources:**